tremor-rs/tremor-runtime/README.md

 ### kafka
 The `kafka` plugin reads from a given Kafka topic.
 The configuration passed is: `{"group_id": "<group.id>", "topics": ["<topic>"], "brokers": ["<broker>", "<broker>", ...]}`.
 Events are only committed as processed when the pipeline finished.

+### mssql
+The mssql plugin executes a query against a mssql database and feeds the rows as JSON into kafka.
+The query can be executed on a periodic basis.
+It is confugured using the following config: `{"host": "<sql server host>"[, "port": <sql server port default - 1433>], "username": "<username>", "password": "<password>", "query": "<query to run>"[, "interval_ms": <interval in milliseconds to re-execute the query>]}`

+Note: As this is JSON encoded some type information will be lost!

 ## Parser
 Parsers handle converting the event from the raw binary to a representation format.